Lash Protocol

 Make your bed.
 Dress appropriately.
 Stand up straight.
 Live within your means.
 (Self-Respect.)

 Passivity now leads to aggression later.
 Don't be passive.
 Say what you honestly think.
 Be assertive.
-(Telling others what they want to hear is neither kind nor compassionate.
-It's deceitful.
-Learning to deliver honesty with diplomacy takes practice.)
+(Learning to deliver honesty with diplomacy is a skill.)